 Part II: The Sit-In Cases

-The Sit-In Cases as they were referred to in the Justices’ papers were a set of cases heard during the 1963 Supreme Court.
+The Sit-In Cases as they were referred to in the Justices’ papers were a set of cases heard during the 1963 Supreme Court Term.
 While the court eventually released unconsolidated opinions in each of the cases, they were discussed as a group.
 Several of the circulated opinions in the cases were consolidated into opinions combining several of the cases together.
 Among the sit in cases were Maryland v.
 Bell, Barr v.
 City of Columbia, Bouie v.
 City of Columbia, Robinson v.
 Florida and Griffin v.
 Maryland.
 In the previous term the court had heard a public accommodation case, Lombard v.
 Louisiana, which they also referred to often in the written record of their deliberations.
 Of the Sit-In Cases, Bell, Bouie and Barr were the most discussed.
 Ultimately, Maryland v.
 Bell became the focus of much of their debate.
 The concurring and dissenting Justices expressed their interpretations of the law in their published opinions in Bell and referred to their Bell decisions in several of the other Sit-In Cases.
-Because Bell became a focus for the Court in its consideration of a right to public accommodations
+Because Bell became a focus for the Court in its consideration of a right to public accommodations omission?

 Perhaps the greatest revelation contained in the Justices papers is the fact that after the initial conference on the Sit-In Cases the court was divided 5 to 4 in favor of upholding the convictions against the demonstrators.
 The papers of the Justices reveal, and Elizabeth Black’s memoirs confirm, that debate over the Bell and the “Sit In Cases” was contentious.
 In a set of notes from an early conference, Chief Justice Warren recoded the initial thoughts of each of the Justices.
-Justice Black was second to express his opinion, after the Chief, saying that he believed that the Chief Justices position “would overturn the Civil Rights Cases.
+Justice Black was second to express his opinion, after the Chief, saying that he believed that the Chief Justice’s position “would overturn the Civil Rights Cases.
 He would be willing to overturn them if that was all [that was] involved.”
 According to the Chief Justice’s notes, Justice Black was concerned that finding a right to public accommodation under the Fourteenth Amendment would blur the boundaries between public and private.
 Justice Black’s views were echoed by Justices Clark, Harlan, Stewart and White.
 Justices Brennan and Goldberg joined the Chief Justice in the view that all of the convictions should be overturned.

 According to Chief Justice Warren’s papers, Justice Douglas was the first to commit his position in the “Sit-In Case” to paper.
 A week after the cases were heard, Justice Douglas circulated a concise memo stating his view that the Sit-In Cases should be overturned under the Fourteenth Amendment.
-In Justice Douglas’ analysis of the Fourteenth Amendment, when courts upheld private segregation through public prosecutions under trespass laws were they were violating the constitution.
-He wrote “A State expresses a policy whenever it acts through a prosecutor and a court – a policy no less clear when it acts through its legislator.”
+In Justice Douglas’ analysis of the Fourteenth Amendment, when courts upheld private segregation through public prosecutions under trespass laws they were violating the constitution.
+He wrote “A State expresses a policy whenever it acts through a prosecutor and a court – a policy no less clear omission? when it acts through its legislator.”
 He went on to argue that “the question in the sit-in cases is… not whether there is state action, but whether States, in acting through their courts, can constitutionally put a racial cordon around business serving the public.”
 Justice Douglas closed his memo by writing that “an affirmance in these cases fastens apartheid tightly onto our society – a result incomprehensive in light of the purposes of the Fourteenth Amendment and the realities of our modern society.”